krai/ck-object-detection/program/mlperf-inference-vision/README.md

 | `-cpu` | `-gpu` |
 | --- | ---|
 |`--env.CUDA_VISIBLE_DEVICES=-1` | `--env.CUDA_VISIBLE_DEVICES=n` |
-where `n=0,1,2,...` depending on the number of GPU avaliable.
+where `n=0,1,2,...` depending on which GPU to be used.

 #### Example `tensorflow:default-cpu`:
 ```